famous-battles-and-conflicts

 The Strategic Importance of Mount Tabor

-Mount Tabor, a dome-shaped mountain rising approximately 588 meters (1,929 feet) above the Jezreel Valley in modern-day Israel, commanded a vital crossroads in the Holy Land.
-Its location near the ancient trade routes between Acre, Tiberias, and the interior made it a natural observation post and a staging ground for military operations.
-Control of Mount Tabor allowed the Crusaders to monitor Muslim troop movements from the east, particularly from the city of Damascus and the Golan Heights.
+Mount Tabor, a dome-shaped mountain rising approximately 588 meters (1,929 feet) above the Jezreel Valley in present-day Israel, commanded a vital crossroads.
+Its location near the ancient trade routes between Acre, Tiberias, and the interior made it a natural observation post and staging ground for military operations.
+Control of Mount Tabor allowed the Crusaders to monitor Muslim troop movements from the east, especially from Damascus and the Golan Heights.
+For the Muslim forces under Nur ad-Din and later Saladin, capturing or neutralizing this position was essential to cutting off Crusader supply lines and preventing raids into Muslim territory.

-The Prelude to Battle: 1177 Campaign Season
+Prelude to Battle: The 1177 Campaign Season

+In the spring of 1177, King Baldwin IV launched a campaign to relieve the Templar fortress of Chastellet (Jacob’s Ford) and secure the region around Lake Tiberias.
+Muslim forces, commanded by a large army possibly numbering 20,000 to 30,000 men, had already been active in the area.
 The Crusader army, significantly outnumbered, numbered perhaps 5,000 to 6,000 men, including knights from the Kingdom of Jerusalem, the Hospitallers, and the Templars.
-The Templar contingent, under Grand Master Odo de Saint-Amand, was particularly disciplined and well-equipped, with each knight accompanied by squires, sergeants, and mounted archers.
-The Templars’ heavy cavalry was the backbone of the Crusader line, capable of delivering devastating charges when properly supported.
+The Templar contingent, under Grand Master Odo de Saint-Amand, was particularly disciplined and well-equipped, with each knight accompanied by two or three squires and sergeants.

 The Battle Unfolds: Tactical Phases and Templar Actions